 You can find treats meant to reduce tartar and plaque at any local pet store.
 They’re often designed in the shape of an elongated “X” to effectively clean the teeth, and come in delicious flavors your pup will love.

 3. Brush Regularly

-You’ll need a soft bristled toothbrush (think kid’s tooth brush) and a vet approved dog toothpaste.
-Start by letting your dog get a taste of the toothpaste by using your finger to spread a light layer along the gumline of their upper teeth.
+You’ll need a soft-bristled toothbrush (like a kid’s toothbrush) and toothpaste just for dogs.
+Don’t ever use human toothpaste on your dog—fluoride is poisonous!
+Start by letting your dog get a taste of the toothpaste, using your finger to spread a light layer along the gumline of his upper teeth.
 Using the toothbrush, brush gently along the gum line in circular motions, angling the toothbrush up slightly and working from back to front.
-Rinse the toothbrush thoroughly and do a quick brushing using just water to make sure all the toothpaste residue is gone.
+Rinse the brush thoroughly and do a quick final brushing using water only to clear away any remaining toothpaste residue.
 Repeat daily or as often as your dog will let you.

-Most of the bacteria that cause bad breath in dogs are anaerobic.
-By drinking lots of water, you can keep your dog’s mouth moist which will help flush out some of the odor causing bacteria.
+Most of the bacteria that cause bad breath in dogs are anaerobic, which means they can live or grow without oxygen.
+By drinking lots of water, your dog’s mouth stays moist, which helps to flush out some of the odor-causing bacteria.

 7. Know When You Need to See the Vet